bknrd/bknrd/README.md

 ## Hi there 👋

+I am currently making personal projects with Python and Go.
+Computers and books are my two favorite things.
+I'm looking for a way to combine my two passions.

+I'm always up to talk about interesting projects.
+If you have one you think I'd like, don't hesitate to let me know!
 <!--
 **bknrd/bknrd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.